AramZS/devblog/src/posts/projects/context-timelines/day-19-liveblog-metadata-from-timelines.md

 - [ ] Add timelines and individual timeline items to the sitemap
 - [ ] Generate images more efficiently.
 - [ ] Generate QR codes / Stickers for each timeline
+- [ ] /raw/md returns a raw version of a topic (in markdown)
+- [ ] /raw/md includes a YAML header with relevant information
+- [ ] /raw/json returns a JSON version of a topic
+- [ ] /feed/ returns a latest links feed of a topic

 ## Day 19